Anudeep07077/sweetshop-project/README.md

 Login and Register screens are implemented as UI flows for demonstration purposes.
 Backend authentication (Spring Security, JWT) can be added in future iterations.

+-->  🤖 My AI Usage

+AI tools were used as a productivity aid during the development of this project.

+--> Tools Used
+- ChatGPT (OpenAI)

+--> How AI Was Used
+- To clarify backend architecture and REST API design decisions.
+- To troubleshoot configuration issues related to Spring Boot, MySQL, and Maven.
+- To generate boilerplate code suggestions which were then manually reviewed, modified, and integrated.
+- To improve code readability and refactor frontend React components.
+- To assist in understanding Git workflows and best practices.

+--> Reflection
+AI significantly improved development speed and helped resolve blockers faster.
+However, all business logic, architectural decisions, and final implementations were fully understood, reviewed, and customized by me.
+AI was used as a support tool rather than a replacement for reasoning or design decisions.